 - Sustainable Fisheries and Aquaculture (e.g. local seafood markets, integrated multi-trophic aquaculture)

 - Resilient Communities and Economies (e.g. climate adaptation, stormwater management)

-- Environmental Literacy (e.g. marine education, science communication)
+- Environmental Literacy and Workforce Development (e.g. marine education, science communication, professional development and networking)